 Kailis has a unique fish and chips ice cream available too.
 We personally like it.

 For those who wish to delve into the darker side of Fremantle’s past, there is Fremantle Prison.
 The foreboding complex (which includes a gallows) is located at the top of a hill and can be visited on a tour.

 Fremantle’s Western Australia Maritime Museum celebrates Australia’s link with the sea.
 Inside are boats and other nautical exhibits.

 However, in our opinion, the best exhibit to visit is outside – an Oberon class submarine, HMAS Ovens.
-(Editor’s note: The submarine is currently closed for maintenance as at Nov 2017).

 For a fee, you can go on a tour through the diesel-powered submarine with a guide and learn about life under the sea.

 For those with kids who are die-hard army fans, there is also an Army Museum located on the outskirts of Fremantle.

 Located 3 to 4 hours drive south of Perth is the quaint town of Margaret River and its surrounding wine growing region.
 Margaret River is easily accessible by road.